Eurotermbank/Federated-Network-Toolkit-deployment/tutorial/Setup Toolkit on Kubernetes.md

 &nbsp;

 ## About tutorial:
-This document contains information how to run Toolkit for Eurotermbank Federated Network on Kubernetes.
-In document will be described topics like Kubernetes and MySQL installations.
+This document contains information how to run Toolkit for Eurotermbank Federated Network on Kubernetes including Kubernetes set up and MySQL installation.

 ## Table of contents